Anchorage Field Sobriety Test Defense Lawyer

 Though there are many types of field sobriety tests, law enforcement typically uses three: the horizontal gaze nystagmus test, the walk and turn test, and the one leg stand test.
 Occasionally, you may also be asked to recite numbers or the alphabet in a certain order.

 Some of the main field sobriety tests are outlined below:

-Can I Refuse to Submit to a Field Sobriety Test?
+Can I Refuse to Submit to a Field Sobriety Test in Alaska?

-As you can see, there are many variables that could play into someone failing a field sobriety test.
-Whether due to road conditions, medical conditions, weather, or other factors, these tests can be an unreliable depiction of the state of a person.
+There are many variables that could play into someone failing a field sobriety test: whether due to road conditions, medical conditions, weather, or other factors, these tests can be an unreliable depiction of the state of a person.

 Fortunately, you are not penalized for refusing to do these tests.
 However, you must remain firm in your decision to refuse them and politely ask to speak to a lawyer for legal advice.

 Once you are arrested for DUI, you are required to take a breath test at the police station.
 In this case, refusal will have penalties, similar to that of a DUI charge itself.
 So, if you find yourself pulled over by police, remember that you can politely refuse a field sobriety test, but will be penalized if you refuse the breath test.

 Led by former prosecutors, our team knows what the opposition will throw at your case.
 This insight enables us to craft a defense that fits your circumstances and effectively challenges the prosecution.
 We are dedicated to each of our clients and will fight for the best possible outcome on your behalf!

 Find out more information about our firm and your case by contacting us today.